marcinwiacek/pl1/readme.md

 It doesn't immediately reject elements abandomed by other designs, but rather look on profits and problems related to them in concrete scenarios.

-In other words: I want to take best from Risc-V and others and prepare some (possibly) more secure and simple ISA, which probably will be very close to the real-time hardware/software solution.
+In other words: I want to take best from Risc-V and others and in next iterations prepare some (possibly) more secure and simple ISA, which probably will be very close to the real-time hardware/software solution.

 During some research I have found project [Antikernel](https://github.com/azonenberg/antikernel) and also after looking into it I have defined some first naive targets: